vegaprotocol/documentation/docs/api/websocket.md

 </TabItem>
 </Tabs>

-The above examples show how to use websockets to stream all ledger movements that occur on the Vega Fairground network.
+The above examples show how to use Websockets to stream all ledger movements that occur on the Vega Fairground network.
 An example payload is shown below:

 ```json
 {